-- The number of cotton acres planted increased to 165,000 acres, a 931.25 percent increase from 2015. - The Bipartisan Budget Act in 2018 amended the 2014 Farm Bill, adding seed cotton as a covered commodity under the Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs. - In February 2018, Kansas Cotton Association held informational meetings for new and existing cotton producers in Sublette and Wichita.
+- The number of cotton acres planted increased to 195,000 acres, a 490.9% percent increase from 2016. - The Bipartisan Budget Act in 2018 amended the 2014 Farm Bill, adding seed cotton as a covered commodity under the Agriculture Risk Coverage (ARC) and Price Loss Coverage (PLC) programs. - In February 2018, the Kansas Cotton Association held informational meetings for new and existing cotton producers in Sublette and Wichita.
 Over 50 people attended each meeting. - In March 2018, the USDA's Farm Service Agency announced a new Cotton Ginning Cost Share program.
-The program provides cotton producers with cost share payments to offset their 2016 cotton ginning costs and to assist with the marketing of cotton. - Several million dollars has been invested throughout the state in harvesting equipment along with a \$20 million investment in the expansion of two gins. - Access to shorter season EnlistDuo Phytogen cottonseed has expanded to allow for widespread use by Kansas cotton growers. - The 2018 Farm Bill includes many of the cotton industry's policy priorities, including continuation of the seed cotton ARC/PLC program, full access to the marketing loan program, full funding for textile competitiveness programs, effective crop insurance products, no reduction in arbitrary payment limits, and addressing restrictive family farm eligibility requirements.
+The program provides cotton producers with cost share payments to offset their 2016 cotton ginning costs and to assist with the marketing of cotton. - Several million dollars has been invested throughout the state in harvesting equipment along with a \$30 million investment in the expansion of three gins. - Access to shorter season EnlistDuo Phytogen cottonseed has expanded to allow for widespread use by Kansas cotton growers. - The 2018 Farm Bill includes many of the cotton industry's policy priorities, including continuation of the seed cotton ARC/PLC program, full access to the marketing loan program, full funding for textile competitiveness programs, effective crop insurance products, no reduction in arbitrary payment limits, and addressing restrictive family farm eligibility requirements. - Plains Cotton Cooperative Association is building a warehouse in Clearwater which is projected to open in 2021.
+This facility is the second facility in Kansas and will provide another storage option to help alleviate transportation issues.